Climate: Are major emitters ambitious enough? | DW | 22.04.2021

 The heat is on for the world's biggest emitters to increase their climate targets.
 Some have upped their goals, but how far do they go?

-The science is clear.
-If catastrophic global warming is to be averted, global greenhouse gases have to be reduced.
-And fast.
-A 2019 UN Environment Program report warned that the world must cut emissions by 7.6% annually until 2030 in order to keep temperatures below the 1.5 degrees Celsius (2.7 degrees Fahrenheit) ambition outlined in the Paris Agreement.
+The science is clear: If catastrophic global warming is to be averted, global greenhouse gases have to be reduced, and fast.
+A 2019 United Nations Environment Program report warned that the world must cut emissions by 7.6% annually until 2030 in order to keep temperatures below the 1.5 degrees Celsius (2.7 degrees Fahrenheit) ambition outlined in the Paris Agreement.

 If the world continues at its current pace, heating is predicted to almost double that.
 And much of the power to make a difference lies with the big emitters.
 So are they making progress?